Skip to Content

 Rambler’s 10 Top Tips for Maximizing Your Fun and Safety

 1. Bring cash.
-Even if credit cards are accepted for admission, vendors inside the festivals often do not accept them.
+Even if credit cards are accepted for admission, vendors inside the festivals often do not always accept them.
 However, a few farms make ATMs available.

 2. Leave your pet at home.
 Farmers and farm animals appreciate your consideration.